marcellodesales/docker-monitoring/README.md

 # docker-monitoring

 This is the first 2016 setup that works with the current latest versions of Google cAdvisor (v0.20.5), InfluxDB 0.9, Grafana working (latest) together.
+This was part of the work done to verify the PR https://github.com/google/cadvisor/pull/1040#issuecomment-176078952.

 # Setup